dvanmosselbeen/dvm-docs/OS/GNU-Linux/kali/kali.md

 systemctl stop ssh.socket
 ```

-To instead permanently enable the SSH service to start whenever the system is booted use:
+To permanently enable the SSH service to start whenever the system is booted use:

     systemctl enable ssh.socket